BenHerbst/idaesbasic/README.md

 ## Big tool set ⚒️

-There will be lot of tools in idaesbasic:
+There will be lot of tools in Idaesbasic:
 - Todolist
 - Kanban
 - Whiteboard